Sales enablement was supposed to make selling easier.

 2. Processes

-Two example sales enablement processes are:
+Two examples of sales enablement processes are:

 - Content delivery.
 Everyone who touches sales enablement (Product Marketing, Sales, designers, copywriters, etc.) needs to know the steps for approving materials, deliverable timelines, who owns what, and where to find content.